 • the abuse involved in the sale of indulgences

 • the teaching that souls are in Purgatory

 The Greek word for the word “gospel” is evangelion and, as you know, means “good news.”
 So Martin Luther dubbed his breakaway movement the “evangelical church.”
 And the division that took place nearly 500 years ago between Catholics and Evangelicals exists to this day.
 (Evangelicals would include: Lutherans, Methodists, Presbyterians, Baptists, just about all Christians outside of the Catholic Church.)

 Despite the Reformation and the large number of people who left the Catholic Church, the Church continued to grow.
-As of 2010, there are 1.1 billion Catholics in the world; that’s 16% of the world’s population (about 1 out of every 6 people).
+As of 2013, there are 1.2 billion Catholics in the world (source); that’s 16% of the world’s population (about 1 out of every 6 people).